-Skylar, Youngest Person To Die Of Covid-19 in MI, Embodies The Peaceful Spirit Of Sky Bar And Grill
+Skylar, youngest person to die Of Covid-19 in Michigan embodies spirit Of Sky Bar And Grill

 This photo captures the Skybar and Grille establishment on May 8 located on Fenkell street in Detroit, where many adults go to enjoy their evening with Ebbie and LaVondria there to make them feel welcome.